AmeyVijeesh/tkinter-projects/quiz app/ReadMe.md

 # Modules needed:

 There are some modules that need to be installed.
-You can always get them from: www.pypi.org.
+You can always install them from: www.pypi.org.

 The modules needed are: